Battle of the Dunes (1658): Battle

 The Spanish army approached and camped upon a line of dunes north-east of Dunkirk.
 Turenne seized the initiative and marched out to meet the Spanish and attack them the following day.
 The French army of some 6,000 foot and 8,000 horse and 10 cannon were deployed with their left on the sea and their right on the canal.
 Turenne, before low tide, deployed his French-English force in two lines with cavalry on each flank.
 With the left flank cavalry on the beach, 40 squadrons strong, Turenne planned to take advantage of the turning tide going out to expose the Spanish right to his cavalry.
 Turenne placed 5 cannon on the right wing between the downs and the meadow and 5 cannon on the left along the strand.
 Cromwell's English, under the command of Major General Thomas Morgan and William Lockhart, were lined up against the Spanish troops while the centre was the French infantry consisting of the Guards, the Swiss and the regiments of Picardy and Turenne facing the Wallons and Germans.
 The right flank French cavalry under the Duke de Crequi opposed Condé.

 The Spanish army with 6,000 foot and 9,000 horse formed up with its right on the sea across the sand-hills to the canal of Furnes on their left.
-The regular Spanish infantry tercios were on the right under the command of Don Juan, the English Royalist regiments under the Duke of York were on their left to the right centre, the Walloon and German tercios were in the centre and on the left were the French rebel Frondeurs and some other troops.
+The regular Spanish infantry tercios were on the right under the command of Don Juan, the Royalist regiments under the Duke of York were on their left to the right centre, the Walloon and German tercios were in the centre and on the left were the French rebel Frondeurs and some other troops.
 The Spanish cavalry was drawn up in line behind the infantry.
 In their rush to relieve Dunkirk the Spanish had left their artillery behind.

 Turenne began the battle with four or five artillery salvoes from his two unopposed batteries, and the Spanish right flank was bombarded with some harassing fire from several frigates and sloops of the English fleet.
 The Anglo-French army began to advance, and the Cromwellian English pressed quickly ahead against the Spanish tercio of Don Caspar Boniface deployed on a sand dune that was somewhat in advance of the rest of their army.
 The English charged and crossed pikes with the Spanish tercio, driving it down the hill, and, by following up, the English formation became exposed.
 James, Duke of York, led two cavalry charges against the Cromwellian troops' flank, driving into the musketeers.
 Some Spanish cavalry from their reserve was sent forward and threatened the English but were defeated in turn by the French cavalry under Marquis de Castelneau.
 The French infantry consisting of the Guards, the Swiss and the regiments of Picardy and Turenne advanced on the Spanish centre, meeting little resistance.
 Marshal Turenne took advantage of the receding tide to concentrate most of his cavalry on his left, and its advance enveloped the Spanish right wing.